mbforbes/mapgen/report/report.md

 there are few buildings.
 The buildings that exist near parks are also rarely on the parks themselves (with rare exceptions being visitor centers).

-The third row shows a seemingly trivial but interesting pattern the model has
-learned: that buildings do not go between freeway roads.
+The third row illustrates a seemingly trivial but interesting pattern the model has learned: that buildings do not go between freeway roads.

 <br />